 Try to use your parties to associate with people you respect and want to emulate.

 I believe that if life gives you lemons, you should make lemonade… And try to find somebody whose life has given them vodka, and have a party. ~ Ron White

 When you are inviting people, you probably need some excuse or reason why you are inviting them.
 You might want to go for the straightforward “let’s just meet up and have fun.”
 If this feels too naked and bland, then there’re tons of reasons to hold a dinner party.
 Here’s a list of themes and reasons you might try:

 - Anniversaries, it’s X days/weeks/years since something happened.

 - Celebrate an accomplishment.

 - Historical events, put the date in Wikipedia and see what comes out.
-I wrote this on May 13.
-1880, In Menlo Park, New Jersey, Thomas Edison performs the first test of his electric railway.
+I wrote this on November 27.
+At the Swedish–Norwegian Club in Paris, Alfred Nobel signs his last will and testament, setting aside his estate to establish the Nobel Prize after he dies.
 Seems like a totally legit reason to have a dinner party.

 - Wine tasting, ask everyone who attends to bring the wine they like.
 You can spice up the wine tasting with some weird smelling cheeses.

 - Poker night.
 You can do it even if not all people are familiar with the game.
-As the more advanced players can help their novice partners.
+The more advanced players can help their novice partners.